bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 "A mobile trap, hm?
 He wants to carry a plate around with him, which has a crossbow pointing towards itself?"
 He greeted his son with a double tap on the shoulder, as he continued towards his wife, kissing her at her cheek, while Adrex' eye rolled a round for the dump dad-joke.
-His dad made a long inhale.
+His dad put his head towards the stewpot, and took a deep breath through his nose.

 "Smell like a lovely wife, and a lovely dinner" he said, as he placed both of his hands at her hips, moving them from side to side in a small dance.
 "What are we having tonight?"